 The Convenor, the President of the Tribunal and the Board are each independent public offices.
 The functions of each are set out in the Children (Guernsey & Alderney) Law, 2008 (the “Children Law”) and related Ordinance, Regulations and Rules.

-The OCC and Tribunal are key parts of the legal framework supporting children and young people in the Bailiwick replacing the Court in the majority of cases where some form of compulsory intervention is needed to protect a child, to respond to their behaviour or to promote their health, welfare and development.
+The OCC and Tribunal are key parts of the legal framework supporting children and young people in the Bailiwick replacing the Court in situations where some form of compulsory intervention is needed to protect a child, to respond to their behaviour or to promote their health, welfare and development.

 Further detail about our responsibilities and information about Tribunal Hearings can be found within the website.

 The Data Protection Law

 The Convenor is registered as a data controller in accordance with the Data Protection Law.
 Our Data Protection Officer can be contacted on 01481 223290 or at childrensconvenor.gov.gg.

 Why does the Office of the Children’s Convenor need to hold personal information?